London, England, United Kingdom

 The Antelope is a quiet aircraft, efficient and safe.
 The aircraft has been designed to have pleasing aesthetics both inside and outside the aircraft.
 The passenger compartment which is also the cockpit, provides a very well thought out interior which is also comfortable and relaxing to ride in.
 The company states the aircraft will have an intuitive interface allowing the passenger to easily pilot and fly the aircraft to the desired destination.
 Bellwether Industries states their eVTOL aircraft has very high standards of craftsmanship.

 In addition, the company has partnered with multiple high quality suppliers to assure high quality materials, electronics and parts are used to construct the aircraft.
-The company foresees the aircraft to be used for person Urban Air Mobility as well as on-demand air taxi service.
+The company foresees the aircraft to be used for personal use as well as on-demand air taxi service.
+The current full scale production model is planned to carry two passengers.
+Future models will carry four to five passengers.

 - Aircraft type: eVTOL passenger aircraft